 A cheilectomy using the Stryker PROstep™ system is a minimally invasive procedure performed to treat arthritis and bone spurs at the big toe joint (hallux rigidus).
+The surgeon removes bone spurs and reshapes the joint surfaces to address movement and discomfort.

-Visual Guide: PROstep™ Technique
+Visual guide: PROstep™ technique

 Smaller incisions and less tissue trauma are designed to support a return to normal footwear and activities.